lma000/lma000/README.md

+MS Computational Biology student at Weill Cornell Medicine in Jonathan Victor's lab.
+BS Mathematics from William & Mary, 2022.
-Incoming computational biology graduate student at Weill Cornell Medicine.
-My research focuses on using mathematical methods, particularly ODEs, to model and simulate neural circuits and explore the mechanisms underlying spiking patterns in such circuits.
+My research focuses on mathematical analyses of neural activity using two primary approaches;

+- neural circuits: using ODEs/dynamical systems to model and simulate cortical neural circuits and investigating the mechanisms underlying spiking patterns, typically by connecting LIF neurons into a network and quantifying population spike behavior
+- spike train metrics: deriving distance metrics between representations of spike trains to compare different spike patterns, in particular by embedding spike trains as random walks in $\mathbb{H}^2$ and analyzing endpoints (per quasigeodesic stability, nearby endpoints imply similar spike trains)

 ### Publications